- Home

 Confidentiality for Protected Groups

-Members of qualifying professions per Florida Statutes 119.071(4) may request the Clerk & Comptroller redact personal information such as home address, telephone number, photograph, place of employment, etc., from documents in the Official Records.
+Members of qualifying professions per Florida Statutes 119.071(4) may request the Clerk & Comptroller to redact personal information such as home address, telephone number, photograph, place of employment, etc., from documents in the Official Records.
 A separate redaction request should be submitted for each person seeking redaction.
-For example, a law enforcement officer, her spouse, and her children are entitled to redaction.
-However, individual requests should be submitted for the officer, the spouse, and each child.
-If a child is younger than 18, the officer or the spouse must sign the child’s request.
-Children 18 and older must sign their own requests.

 Fill out a request using the Request for Redaction of Information Pursuant to F.S.
 119.071 – Protected Status form.
 This form must be notarized.